keeganquinn/cwnmyr-build/README.md

 Usage
 -----

-Once all dependencies are available, simply call `build.sh` and provide a URL to a cwnmyr device.
+Once all dependencies are available, you may start a build by calling `build.sh` with a URL to a cwnmyr device.
 For example:

     ./build.sh https://cwnmyr.personaltelco.net/devices/134-cat